Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a three-site Kitaev chain

 \subsection{Measures of entanglement in a three-site Kitaev chain}

-When the system size increases beyond the two-site case studied before, the reduced two-site state is generally mixed, which then makes more challenging to obtain the entanglement measures in a three-site Kitaev chain in relation to the two-site Kitaev chain.
-This of course implies that both the qualitative and quantitative interpretations of entanglement measures change.
-To assess entanglement in this part, we focus on the concurrence, geometric measure of entanglement (GME), as well as on the return probability and entanglement dynamics.
-We begin by presenting the concurrence, which remains a suitable measure for systems beyond two sites.
+When the system size increases beyond the two-site case, the reduced two-site state generally becomes mixed, which makes the evaluation of entanglement measures in a three-site Kitaev chain more challenging than in the two-site case.
+This, in turn, implies that both the qualitative and quantitative interpretation of entanglement measures can change.
+To assess entanglement in this section, we therefore employ the entanglement and state-dynamical measures introduced in Sec.
+III.
+We begin by analyzing the concurrence, which remains a suitable bipartite measure when applied to reduced subsystems of larger systems.